sveltejs/sites/.changeset/wet-planes-boil.md

 '@sveltejs/repl': patch
 ---

-Localise all state to each component instance, use neocodemirror 0.0.9
+Localise all state to each component instance, use neocodemirror 0.0.10, expose `theme`